numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 ``chararray`` type.
 Remnants of this are still visible in the NumPy API: string-related functionality lives in ``np.char``, to support the ``np.char.chararray`` class.
-This class is not formally deprecated, but has a had comment in its implementation suggesting string dtypes instead since NumPy 1.4.
+This class is not formally deprecated, but has a had comment in the module docstring suggesting to use string dtypes instead since NumPy 1.4.

 NumPy's ``bytes_`` DType was originally used to represent the Python 2 ``str`` type before Python 3 support was added to NumPy.
 The bytes DType makes the most